DrDEXT3R/DrDEXT3R.github.io/_posts/2019-03-02-what-is-clp.md

 tages: [CLP, Java, constraints]
 header:
     image: "/images/CLP/what-is-clp.png"
-    teaser: /images/CLP/what-is-clp.png
+    teaser: "/images/CLP/what-is-clp-teaser.png"
-    og_image: /images/CLP/what-is-clp.png
+    og_image: "/images/CLP/what-is-clp-teaser.png"
-excerpt: "CLP (Constraint Logic Programming) is a form of constraint programming, which is a kind of a declarative approach."
+excerpt: "CLP (Constraint Logic Programming) is a form of constraint programming, which is a kind of a declarative approach.
+The main goal of CLP is to find solutions that will satisfy (all) imposed constraints."
 mathjax: "true"
 ---